raspberrypilearning/getting-started-web-dev/en/step_11.md

 Where possible view your published web page on a number of different devices such as a laptop, phone or tablet to view your web page from the lens of many different visitors.

+**Tip:** If you do not have access to other devices, you can drag the bar between the text editor and your web page output to make the web page wider or narrower.

 [[[trinket-publish-project]]]

 Run your web page through an accessibility checker to make sure it can be viewed by people with disabilities.